stefan22/retailPageOffers/README.md

   -   removed lower right banner
   -   removed 'expired in x number of hours' next to listing
   -   mobile qsearch header
+  -   mobile done
   -   added a new section to the footer
   -     not sure if it was needed so did not add links or made any more changes to it.

+####  other things for boots:
+  -   cross browser checking
+  -   tablet
+  -   goals
+  -   whether that footer section is needed